Because everybody knows you’re supposed to save. Yet, only 47% of Americans have $400 in a savings account right now to cover an emergency.

 Similarly, creating a new community of practice, like through the public libraries, also requires understanding the nature of the community that you are trying to construct.
 Are there ways of recruiting from other communities?
 How will the members of the community be introduced and supported?
 People in the community must become invested in the outcome and appreciate the need for the community itself.

-Communities of practice for players, educators, and even designers can greatly benefit the process but must be supported intentionally.
+The Principle of Fostering Communities of Practice Communities of practice for players, educators, and even designers can greatly benefit the process but must be supported intentionally. | |

-Resonant games are built by and used by communities.
+When applied Resonant games are built by and used by communities.
 The communities required to create resonant games includes game designers, content experts, artists, players, educators, and marketers.
 Together this community works to understand the people who will be playing the game and how to reach them.
 But resonant games are also played in communities, groups of people who are either directly interacting through the game or interacting outside the game.
-Fostering that community is critical to making the game experience work.
+Fostering that community is critical to making the game experience work. | When not applied Resonant games cannot be built on narrow expertise.
+An expert in only the content area or only in game design will wind up with a game that is missing key characteristics, or will fail to meet the needs of the community.
+Games that are designed only for individuals will feel isolating or will fail to spread. |

 For Xenos, the community was a community of learners.
 They might come together at the library or just happen to work at the same place and have aligned goals.
 The game would leverage that community, and through these partnerships hopefully even strengthen that community.
 Such community is important in all games.
 Look at even the most successful of games—Minecraft.
 Part of what makes the game great isn’t just the game play, but the community of personalities large and small participating in the game in various ways from community mods to YouTube stars.